MCPE-ADD-ONS/Some-weird-awards/README.md

 # Some-weird-awards
-repository of "some weird awards" addon for Minecraft bedrock edition This repository contains textures and behavior for the "some weird awards" addon.
+repository of "some weird awards" addon for Minecraft bedrock edition.

+This repository contains textures and behavior for the "some weird awards" addon.

 # Note